French Broad River at Stackhouse Bend, N. Carolina

 ~ John O’Donohue

 Have you ever found yourself wondering what “home” means to you personally?
 The mystics say it resides inside and I agree with this.
-Yet, there is much more to this journey to reflect upon, let go into and be present to.
-Perhaps this is a quest we are on our entire lives.
+Yet, there is much more to this journey to reflect upon, let go into…. and be present to.

 I love the term “wild divinity” in the excerpt below – “resting in the house of our own heart”.
 As we age this somehow becomes easier to do as the striving and outward focused actions fall away and the inner “home guidance system” takes precedence.

 Excerpt from ETERNAL ECHOES

 “Your vision is your home and your home should have many mansions to shelter your wild divinity.”

 Crossing the threshold into this wild divinity of our own heart brings a “belonging” that never goes away.
 This is foundation – the bricks, mortar and rooted earth – that brings with it the freedom to surrender into the next relationship, artistry, move, endeavor, location….life moment.